Get In Touch With Your Inner Jerk: Keeping And Losing Your Cool On Your Travels

 After a few minutes of mutual verbal abuse, we separated and walked off in different directions.
 Each turning a couple of corners we caught sight of each other a few minutes later.
 He said something, I wordlessly gestured ‘Come on then’ and he shrugged off his wife and charged.

 At this point, I should mention he was at least in his mid sixties.
 His charge was somewhat wheezy and after three or four failed attempts to punch me in the head I couldn’t bring myself to hit him back.
 I’d also noticed we were providing the entertainment for the crowded restaurant that we were prancing around in front of.

 Because of this, and other incidents, when an Egyptian t-shirt seller makes a grab for her breasts my girlfriend decides it’s best not to tell me now.

 Of course, you have to be able to put the inner jerk back in the bottle.
-Most times losing your temper will achieve nothing but make us look foolish (though it might make us feel better).
+Most times losing your temper will achieve nothing but make you look foolish (though it might make you feel better).
 Often it is best to grin and bear it, chalk it up to experience, or even just admire the skill that deprived our wallets of a few extra bucks.